JsAndDotNet/Fitbit/README.md

 - It's a target to match, not a target to beat.
-- Don't be too specific - a bit over or under is fine :smiley:
+- Don't be too specific - a bit over or under is fine :relaxed:
 - If you are over the number of steps - take some rest until later.
 - If you are under, you may want to do a little more to keep the spread even.